ICGC-TCGA-PanCancer/pancancer-documentation/docs/youxia.md

 In particular, you will probably want to swap out the generic playbook included with Youxia with the last release of the pancancer playbook found [here](https://github.com/ICGC-TCGA-PanCancer/monitoring-bag).
 You will want to check it out and then edit your crontab.

+### Controlled Shutdown ###

+During the EBI outage, we had to shutdown all instances on AWS.

+1. Edited ~ubuntu/crons/status.cron and commented out deployer and set kill limit on reaper to 0
+2. Ran the cron

 ### Monitoring-bag Updates ###

 You may reach a situation where you will want to update the sensu checks and the sensu-server with new checks and functionality.
 In order to do this, you will need to take the following steps: